tanishagerg/SRNCA/blogpost.md

 One first guess at how animal and plant patterns arise would be that they are hard-coded in deterministic genes.
 That would mean every limb, tooth, and stripe corresponds exactly to its specific description in a gene.
-However, the information storage requirements for this approach would be massive: every cell would have to have the entire blueprint for the entire organism, similar why an uncompressed tif file (where every pixel is described exactly) takes so much storage.
+However, the information storage requirements for this approach would be massive: every cell would have to have the entire blueprint for the entire organism, similar to why an uncompressed tif file (where every pixel is described exactly) takes so much storage.
 An “uncompressed genome” describing an animal or plant would be immense, and such an organism’s fitness would likely collapse under the energetic and information-processing needs of such a genome.

-So what if the genomes could a "compressed genome" instead?
-Similar to a compressed tif file, where the images are essentially stored as partial instructions for how to reconstruct the images base on decompression rules (the decompression algorithm here is the other half of the reconstruction instructions).
+So what if the genomes could have a "compressed genome" instead?
+Similar to a compressed tif file, where the images are essentially stored as partial instructions for how to reconstruct the images based on decompression rules (the decompression algorithm here is the other half of the reconstruction instructions).
 Here is where we have a more viable explanation of organismal patterning and development:  encoding of rules for development (e.g. genes describing how to produce and react to a body landscape of diffusing morphogens).

-Mathematician Alan Turing came up with a way to model this, which creates what is now known as a Turing Pattern.[^Turing1952] Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathmatical system, called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges, which explains morphogenisis (the biological process that generates cell patterns and structures) A key feature of his explanation is that it uses simple, local rules to describe a way for these complex morphologies to arise.
+Mathematician Alan Turing came up with a way to model this, which creates what is now known as a Turing Pattern.[^Turing1952] Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathematical system, called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges, which explains morphogenesis (the biological process that generates cell patterns and structures) A key feature of his explanation is that it uses simple, local rules to describe a way for these complex morphologies to arise.
 In fact, locality is a component of many physical systems we might be interested in modeling, a reflection of the physics of our universe.

-Locality is also an important feature of cellular automata, where rulets are given to all cells to automate the pattern formation in a model.
+Locality is also an important feature of cellular automata, where rule sets are given to all cells to automate the pattern formation in a model.
 This locality makes them effective for modeling a variety of physical processes such as pattern generation.
 The Gray-Scott model is a cellular automata that performs the reaction-diffusion computations and creates all the different Turing Patterns.

 More recently, Neural Cellular Automatas (NCAs) have been created, including work by Niklasson et al. using NCA for textures[^Niklasson2021], published in [distill](https://distill.pub/selforg/2021/textures/).
 NCA models preserve the local dynamics of rule-based CA (and many physical systems besides), but use neural networks in place of rules based on logical or mathematical functions as in a conventional CA. Texture NCA can learn textures by iteratively updating the weights of its layers via the process of backpropagation to minimize the machine's loss.
 > the loss in a machine learning model is a number that judges its performance as it is developing, with a lower score meaning a better performance.
-In the a texture NCA, the loss judges how well the machine’s output matches the target texture.
+In a texture NCA, the loss judges how well the machine’s output matches the target texture.
 If you want to learn about how backpropagation works, [this site](https://towardsdatascience.com/understanding-backpropagation-abcc509ca9d0#:~:text=Backpropagation%20identifies%20which%20pathways%20are,the%20package%20of%20your%20choosing.) explains it quite well.

 What is exciting about NCAs model is that they may be able to learn plausible processes that could explain how different textural patterns are generated, including processes that might be further distilled into mathematical models like reaction-diffusion systems.

-I worked with a similar implementation Niklasson et al's, called the the Symbolic Regression Neural Cellular Automata (SRNCA) available [here](https://github.com/tanishagerg/SRNCA).
+I worked with a similar implementation to Niklasson et al's, called the Symbolic Regression Neural Cellular Automata (SRNCA) available [here](https://github.com/tanishagerg/SRNCA).
 Here is how the NCA gets a style loss for its texture:

 1. First, the  NCA model generates a texture by iteratively applying its neural layer operations to an image grid

 2. Next, the final texture image is used as input to a pre-trained convolutional neural network layer (conv-net) (we used VGG16), which, in short, extracts features (such as vertical edges, horizontal edges, and points) using multiple layers of convolutions, and stores these features as vectors.

 3. Next, a Gram matrix is calculated for several layers of the conv-net, which allows us to see how these vectors are correlated.
-A Gram matrix stores the dot product (the product a vector with the other vector's transpose, which measures how close they are) for every possible pair of vectors in each layer.
+A Gram matrix stores the dot product (the product of a vector with the other vector's transpose, which measures how close they are) for every possible pair of vectors in each layer.
 We can write the value for the Gram matrix element at position (i,j) as

 {:style="text-align:center;"}
 ![matmul_transpose](https://user-images.githubusercontent.com/103375681/186998862-61a20579-9e1e-46dd-b53d-d70f9c179a97.png)